styxlab/gatsby-theme-try-ghost/packages/gatsby-rehype-ghost-links/README.md

 Currently the detection mechanism for the CMS site URL is limited to content coming from a headless Ghost CMS, but it should be easy to add some options, so this can be also used in other contexts.

+## Contributions

+PRs are welcome!
+Consider contributing to this project if you are missing feature that is also useful for others.

 # Copyright & License

 Copyright (c) 2020 styxlab - Released under the [MIT license](LICENSE).